 15. Upcycled Garden Fence

 Lastly, you can use old items, including plastic bottles, cordwood, posts, poles, and almost any other object, and upcycle them as the screen.
-Check out this post for more inspiration on the cheap upcycled fence!
+Take inspiration from the image!